-I’ve taken 7 major road trips in my lifetime, spanning from 2011 to 2021, and I have learned many lessons along the way.
-Three were cross-country, from Indiana to California/Arizona, and the other four also encompassed a multidate of states (one was 16 states total) and stops.
+I’ve taken 10 road trips in my lifetime, spanning from 2011 to 2023, and I have learned many lessons along the way.
+Three were cross-country, from Indiana to California or Arizona, and the other seven all encompassed a multidate of states (minimum being 3 and maximum was 16) and stops.
 Now, I’d like to share those lessons with you!
-Whether you agree or disagree with my “5 rules of road trips”, that’s ok!
-These are simply the things I have personally learned along the way and now adhere to in my road trip travels.
+Whether you agree or disagree with my “5 rules of road trips“, that’s ok!
+These are simply some things I have learned along the way and now adhere to in my road trip travels, and would like to share with you. ☺️

 So, without further ado, here are 5 important lessons I learned from my time on the open road: